Behavioral Neurology and Neuropsychiatry Fellowship

-Two-year clinical & research track
+Two-year clinical and research track

-What makes our program different
+What makes our program different?

-The development of a coordinated dual fellowship serial track with other subspecialties of neurology is also a point of distinction.
-Fellows will also be trained in the Memory and Cognition Program’s initiative for de-escalation from brain-impairing medications to brain-sparing therapies, which is a particularly timely distinction given the opioid epidemic and the high rate of morbidity and mortality from narcotics among elders.
+Another point of distinction?
+The development of a coordinated dual fellowship serial track with other subspecialties of neurology.
+You’ll also be trained in the Memory and Cognition Program’s initiative for de-escalation from brain-impairing medications to brain-sparing therapies, which is a particularly timely distinction given the opioid epidemic and the high rate of morbidity and mortality from narcotics among elders.

 Mobility is a key factor in many people’s quality of life.
 The integration of a driver’s safety evaluation program with a driving simulator is also rare in programs of this type, and training with it will broaden your knowledge.